 Finding interest in technical exercises

 I believe that the first aspect to finding interest in technical exercises is to understand what they are trying to do.
-While often lumped together, they actually serve two different goals:
+While often lumped together, they can actually serve two different goals:

 - Isolating details to practise separately.